16 Portuguese Podcasts from Brazil to Boost Your Language Skills and Cultural Knowledge

 This podcast covers anything and everything in the science world, from biology to linguistics to physics, all at a very basic level for the science-impaired.
 Even if your Portuguese isn’t perfect, you should still be able to follow.
 The speakers talk slowly, don’t use a lot of slang and explain scientific terms in common language.
 Frankly, there’s some annoying background music, but you’ll probably learn to tune this out.

 Some of the scientific topics come straight from the headlines.
-The Zika virus and gravity waves were some recently covered topics sparked by news events.
+The Zika virus and gravity waves were some topics sparked by news events.
 Others are just timeless and fascinating corners of the scientific universe, such as the mathematics of music and the history of the study of birds.

 This podcast is a new discovery for me, but it’s one of my favorites.
-The title translates as “bi side” and the podcast itself takes on all sorts of topics in the Brazilian and international LGBT communities, ones that are certainly of interest to those beyond these communities.
+The title translates as “bi side” and the podcast itself takes on all sorts of topics in the Brazilian and international LGBTQ+ communities, ones that are certainly of interest to those beyond these communities.

-One recent podcast episode was a look at homosexuality in funk carioca, the style of music that’s a Rio-based, hyper-aggressive answer to Miami bass.
-This obnoxious form of hip hop is usually seen as sexist and homophobic to say the least, so listening to the episode completely blew my mind.
+One podcast episode was a look at homosexuality in funk carioca, the style of music that’s a Rio-based, hyper-aggressive answer to Miami bass.
+This obnoxious form of hip-hop is usually seen as sexist and homophobic to say the least, so listening to the episode completely blew my mind.
 It gave insight into another side of funk carioca and, for that matter, into how any musical style can be reappropriated and expanded.

 This translates as “I don’t hear” and it’s the sister podcast of the famous blog Não Salvo (“I don’t save”).